Braye du Valle, Guernsey: Crossings

-1204 is the date mentioned for a bridge, it required to be maintained in good condition, the bridge was requested in a petition by parish residents dated 4 October 1204 following the loss of a causeway to sea damage.
+1204 is the date mentioned for a bridge.
+It had to be maintained in good condition.
+The bridge was requested in a petition by parish residents dated 4 October 1204 following the loss of a causeway to sea damage.
 There is mention of the bridge being destroyed in 1299, with the perpetrators being charged and fined.

 The “great bridge” is mentioned in a response from Charles II in 1666.
 The bridge has, for as long as records exist, been wide enough for pedestrians and wagons, constructed of stone with a nearby sluice or “nocq”.

 F.C.
-Lucas, mentions a stone bridge called the “Le Pont du Valle” built of heavy rock with an open bridge to allow the water to pass underneath, at the “Bouche du Valle” near the Vale church.
+Lucas, mentions a stone bridge called “Le Pont du Valle” built of heavy rock with an open bridge to allow the water to pass underneath, at the “Bouche du Valle” near the Vale church.